hfp/libxs/README.md

 make STATIC=0
 ```

-Please note that calling SGEMM is more sensitive to dispatch overhead when compared to multiplying the same matrix sizes in double-precision.
-In case of single-precision, an approach of using the call wrapper is often not able to show an advantage if not regressing with respect to performance (therefore SGEMM is likely asking for making use of the LIBXS API).
-In contrast, the double-precision case can show up to two times the performance of a typical LAPACK/BLAS performance (without using the LIBXS API).
+Please note that calling SGEMM is more sensitive to dispatch-overhead when compared to multiplying the same matrix sizes in double-precision.
+In case of single-precision, an approach of using the call wrapper is often not able to show an advantage if not regressing with respect to performance (therefore SGEMM is likely asking for making use of the API).
+In contrast, the double-precision case can show up to two times the performance of a typical LAPACK/BLAS performance (and more when using the API for processing batches).

 ## Performance
 ### Tuning